lerna-lite/lerna-lite/packages/version/README.md

 ### `--create-release-discussion <name>`

 Create a discussion for this release, this will create both a Release and a Discussion.
+Conventional commits is required for this option to work.

 ```sh
 lerna version --conventional-commits --create-release github --create-release-discussion announcement